 Another telling sign is the intense cravings.
 Those struggling continue to request more and more opioid prescriptions.
 They believe their pain is getting worse and might need higher doses to help, even though their condition is improving.
 They’ll often be dismissive of non-opioid treatments to help their chronic pain.

-Those with a severe pain pill addiction will crave the drugs so badly they’d turn to the street markets.
+Those with a severe pain pill addiction will crave the drugs so badly they’ll turn to the street markets.
 Unfortunately, most prescription medications find their way to the streets.
 Other illicit pain relievers are also easily available on the streets and those struggling with addiction might turn to these routes to satisfy their addiction.

 Use Despite Negative Consequences